flashbots/builder/README.md

 * Builder can filter transactions touching a particular set of addresses.
   If a bundle or transaction touches one of the addresses it is skipped. (see `--miner.blocklist` flag)

 ## Bundle Movement

 There are two ways bundles are moved to builders

 1. via API -`sendBundle`
 2. via Database - `flashbotsextra.IDatabaseService`

 ### `fetcher` service
 * Fetcher service is part of `flashbotsextra.IDatabaseService` which is responsible for fetching the bundles from db and pushing into mev bundles queue which will be processed by builder.
 * Fetcher is a background process which fetches high priority and low priority bundles from db.
 * Fetcher fetches `500` high priority bundles on every head change, and `100` low priority bundles in the interval of every `2 seconds`.

 ## Block builder diagram

 ![block builder diagram](docs/builder/builder-diagram.png "Block builder diagram")

+---

+# Security

+If you find a security vulnerability in this project or any other initiative related to proposer/builder separation in Ethereum, please let us know sending an email to security@flashbots.net.

+---

+# License

+The code in this project is free software under the [LGPL License](COPYING.LESSER).